EricEsatia/HR-ANALYTICS-REPORT/README.md

 - A large number of employees come from the state of Ohio.
 - The net change in employees has increased over the years.
 - The average tenure for each department is about 8 years with Accounting, Auditing and Engineering having the highest while Support,Training and Project Manangement departments recording the lowest.

+## Limitation
+Some records had negative ages and these were excluded during querying(967 records).
+Ages used were 20 years and above.
+Some termdates were far into the future and were not included in the analysis(1599 records).
+The only term dates used were those less than or equal to the current date.